brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 requires more power.
 The "hold" coil works more slowly, but requires less power.
 The difference has to do with the type/amount of wire used to wind the coils.
-These circuits are designed to energize the pick coil first to quickly close the relay, and then hand over to the hold coil to hold it closed for a longer period of time.
+These circuits are designed to energize the pick coil first to quickly close the relay, and then hand over to the hold coil to keep it closed for a longer period of time.
 Importantly, one of the two coils must be energized to keep the relay closed, or else the spring will pull it open again.

 The relay components are disaggregated in the 1620 schematics.

 This part of the schematic shows two stacks of relay 3: stack 4 and stack 2.
 Notice each stack has three connections (NC/OP/NO).
-These two stacks are electrically independent, except for the fact that they are controlled by the same two relays.
+These two stacks are electrically independent, except for the fact that they are controlled by the same two coils.

 ![Relay 1](/assets/images/relays-3.jpg)